What is a Good Internet Upload Speed for Live Streaming?

 Different streaming scenarios have different technical requirements.

-In general, an upload speed from 672 kbps to 61.5 Mbps will get the job done.
+In general, a streaming upload speed from 672 kbps to 61.5 Mbps will get the job done.

 Clearly, this is a very wide range, so it is important to evaluate your unique streaming needs to get a more accurate answer of what internet speed for live streaming you need.